 -

-Many households in the Indo-Pacific depend upon agriculture for their livelihoods.
-This makes investing in agriculture an effective way of addressing chronic food insecurity, and contributing to broader poverty alleviation and economic stability.
+Many households in the Indo Pacific depend upon agriculture, fisheries and related food systems for their livelihoods.
+This makes investing in climate resilient agriculture, sustainable fisheries and food system governance an effective way of addressing chronic food insecurity, supporting nutrition outcomes, and contributing to broader poverty reduction and economic stability.

 How we are helping

 Our approach is built around listening, respect and genuine partnership with the aim of scaling-up climate resilient farming and fisheries technologies and approaches.
-We work in partnership with governments, the private sector, NGOs and other community partners as well as with regional organisations and other donors.
+We work in partnership with governments, the private sector, NGOs, regional organisations and other donors to respond to immediate needs while building long-term resilience.

 Australia advocates a comprehensive approach to agriculture and food security that targets the immediate needs of the poorest, while also strengthening the foundations of agricultural industries through improving agricultural productivity, sustainability and opening markets.